Cart

 • In case of an abnormal PAP smear result, persistent high-risk HPV after 12 to 18 months, or symptoms, medical guidance is indispensable.

 An HPV diagnosis catches many women unprepared.
-Suddenly, a virus is present that could theoretically be linked to cancer.
+Suddenly, a virus is present that can theoretically be linked to cancer.
 The most common question: How do I get rid of HPV?
-The medically correct answer is less spectacular than many internet promises but far more reassuring: In most cases, the body takes care of it all by itself.
+The medically correct answer is less spectacular than many internet promises but significantly more reassuring: In most cases, the body takes care of it all by itself.

 90%